burdier/pathify/README.md

 # Welcome to Pathify!

+#Linux and Mac
+using python:
+  pip install pathify

 Stupid CLI program that enables you to create a dictionary of key:value where value is a path and key are the name of workspace that you wanna go.